usrshare/lincity/README.md

 icon image file, located at opening/icons.png, with your favorite image editor.

 The icons.png file has a 256-color indexed format.
-The palette contained within icons.png, however, is ignored by lincity.
-Instead, lincity uses the file "Colour.pal" to determine the palette.
+The palette contained within icons.png is used as the in-game palette.
+Some color indexes are predefined, though, so it's better not to make radical modifications of the PNG file's palette.

-# NOTES FOR X VERSION

-When playing in 256 colour (8bbp) display modes, when you go over the edge of your window, the window manager changes the colour palette back to the 'normal' one, then back to the game's one when the mouse reenters the window.
-This is what is supposed to happen, but can be a bit annoying when trying to click on areas close to the edge and overshooting.
-For this reason, I have added an extra border around the game to give players a bit of 'breathing space'.

-You can disable this feature by starting the game with a '-b' switch. ie.

-                 xlincity -b

-There is now a button that enables you to confine the mouse pointer within the X window. ( xlincity -b, then confining the pointer and changing the screen resolution to 640x480 gives you a 'full screen' game. :) )

 # INTERNATIONALIZATION UNDER LINUX